 - Traditional semester-long programs

-- CIEE Study Abroad: Offers month-long programs all over the world, primarily during summer and January breaks.
-Program costs range from about $3000 to $6000, and include tuition and housing for the duration of the program.
+Offers month-long programs all over the world, primarily during summer and January breaks.
+Program costs range from about $3000 to $6000 and include tuition and housing for the duration of the program.
 The cost typically does not include airfare or student incidental living expenses.
-CIEE summer programs lead between 3 and 6 credit hours that can be applied at the students.
+CIEE summer programs lead between 3 and 6 credit hours that can be applied to the students.
 Applicants must have a GPA of at least 2.75 to be considered.
-CIEE also helps students secure scholarship and grant funding for educational travel.
+CIEE also helps students secure scholarships and grant funding for educational travel.
 Some of the more popular CIEE short term programs include:

 - London, England – business and communication studies